lsst-sqre/sqr-009/index.rst

 SQuaSH uses MySQL/MariaDB for the development and production databases, it is implemented through the Django-MySQL package to add specific features of MySQL/MariaDB to Django.
 In particular, we are interested in the JSON data type to store the ``validate_drp`` outputs.
-That seems very convenient as these outputs can varie widely and we don't want to to turn all the details into a relational model.
+That seems very convenient as these outputs can vary widely and we don't want to to turn all the details into a relational model.

-1. Install MySQL and create the development database
+1. Install MySQL 5.7+ or MariaDB 10.1+ and create the development database

 Using brew:

 .. code-block:: text

-    brew install mysql
+    brew install mysql  (or mariadb)
     mysql.server start
     mysql -u root -e "CREATE DATABASE squash"